LucAlexander/lambda_calc/README.md

-Main includes a test scope that displays functionality.
+There are a number of puzzle generation functions which display the main functionality.

-No parser is included at the moment.
+Main includes a test scope that show use of the parser.